sqlancer/sqlancer/README.md

 # Additional Resources

 * An (older) Pivoted Query Synthesis (PQS) talk is available on [YouTube](https://www.youtube.com/watch?v=yzENTaWe7qg).
-* PingCAP has implemented PQS in a tool called [go-sqlancer](https://github.com/chaos-mesh/go-sqlancer).
+* PingCAP has implemented PQS, NoREC, and TLP in a tool called [go-sqlancer](https://github.com/chaos-mesh/go-sqlancer).
 * More information on our DBMS testing efforts and the bugs we found is available [here](https://www.manuelrigger.at/dbms-bugs/).